By Jovana Kuvac and Jane McWilliams

 Thoughtfully and purposely providing yourself with self-care can greatly impact your healing process.
 When you are focused on your own wellness and stress reduction, you will bring your best self to your divorce process.
 Your divorce is an opportunity to reflect on your interests, strengths, and goals.

-If you and your spouse need further support, The Aurit Center For Divorce Mediation helps spouses complete their divorce in the most peaceful way possible.
+If you and your spouse need further support, The Aurit Center helps spouses complete their divorce in the most peaceful way possible through the divorce mediation process.
 We recognize that the divorce process is difficult, and we are here to help you minimize conflict.